Understanding Carbon Credits

-Designing, implementing and operating carbon offset projects requires the involvement of a number of parties, stakeholders and authorities.
+Designing, implementing, and operating carbon crediting projects requires the involvement of a number of parties, stakeholders and authorities.
 Although the parties involved differ from project to project, some general categories and types of market players can be defined as follows.

 Project Owners

-The operator and owner of the physical project installation where the emission reduction project takes place.
+The operator and owner of the physical project installation where the crediting project takes place.
 An owner can be any private person, company or other organization.

 Project Developers

-A person or organization with the intention to develop an emission reduction project.
+A person or organization with the intention to develop a crediting project.
 This could be the project owner, a consultant or specialized services provider.

 Project Funders